UniLasalle-Amiens/Projet-puissance-4/README.md

 ## How to compile and debug on WINDOWS

-> On the main repository
+> On the main repository | require gcc

 ```batch
 gcc main.c -o <output name file>